 Once considered a nice option for EHRs, patient portals are now becoming a necessity for small practices and hospitals alike.
 Unfortunately, not all patient portals are created equal, and many lack important capabilities or features.
-Selecting a sub-par patient portal can severely limit an EHR’s ability to unlock its full potential of benefits, and it can easily increase costs for physicians in the long run.
+Selecting a patient portal with sub-par EHR software integrations can severely limit an EHR’s ability to unlock its full potential of benefits, and it can easily increase costs for physicians in the long run.

 Many patient portal vendors employ strategies to help physicians meet Meaningful Use requirements; however, their software does not necessarily present an efficient or effective way for patients to access to their electronic health records.
-Some patient portals, for example, only support medical billing exchanges and don’t provide clinical information.
+Some patient portals, for example, only support medical billing exchanges and don’t provide clinical information through EHR software integrations.
 Others provide a standard patient portal with a good set of features, but they don’t allow customization to suit the physician’s needs.

-So why should practices consider a patient portal?
+So why should practices consider a patient portal with EHR software integrations?

-When evaluating patient portals, here are 4 key issues for practices to consider:
+When evaluating patient portals with EHR software integrations, here are 4 key issues for practices to consider:

 Patient portal costs may include upfront licensing fees, installation and annual maintenance.
 Some vendors even charge a fee for each transaction that occurs.
 For example, a physician would have to pay a transaction fee for each patient reminder, message and released office note.
 In cases such as these, transaction costs could balloon into a significant portion of a practice’s IT budget as patient portal usage increases.
-To avoid being surprised by rising costs, practices should try to estimate both up-front and on-going patient portal.
+To avoid being surprised by rising costs, practices should try to estimate the cost of a portal with EHR software integrations both up-front and on-going.
 This will help physicians understand the full scope of their financial commitment.

 There are a lot of features that can be offered by a patient portal, but few providing all of them.
 For example, some patient portals only support secure messaging to fulfill Stage 2 Meaningful Use while others support a complete exchange of specific information on patient care issues.
 Additionally, some patient portal companies can customize a patient intake form, which can replicate condition specific forms for patients to fill out.
 This History of Present Illness intake form can be linked into the conditions section within the patient portal without the input needed by either the physician, PA or administrative staff.

 Patient portal features can also affect a practice’s implementation strategy and EHR use.
 For example, a patient portal that is limited to messages is typically implemented after the EHR has already been in use for the majority of active patients.
-On the other hand, software that allows patients to schedule appointments and input history of present illness or other medical information can be an invaluable tool to help introduce patients to the portal and would typically be implemented sooner.
+On the other hand, EHR software integrations that allow patients to schedule appointments and input history of present illness or other medical information can be an invaluable to helping introduce patients to the portal and would typically be implemented sooner.